kahnjw/tree/README.md

 ## Usage

 At this point, this project is an experiment, but it may be fun to tinker with and optimize.
-Here are basic usage instructions.
+Here is a basic usage example.

 ```c++
 #include "tree.hpp"